forrestbao/MLClass/2_Linear_Classifiers/hw2.md

       X1 = X[y == +1] # samples of class +1
       X2 = X[y == -1] # samples of class -1
       ```
     * How to plot the hyperplane: First compute the coordinates of two points on the hyperplane (see below).
-The call `plot` in line style (e.g., `plot(x,y, '-')`) to produce a line going through the two points.
+The call `plot` in line style (e.g., `plot(x,y, 'k-')`) to produce a line going through the two points.
 Use a black line.

     * Given the equation of a line $\mathbf{w}^T\mathbf{x}=0$, how to compute two points through which we can visualize the line?
       Let the horizontal coordinates of the two points be